 High-Quality Work-Based Learning Time Log & Wage Calculator Template

 Many HQWBL opportunities require maintaining hours dedicated to the experience.
-Whether the experience is paid or unpaid, the HQWBL Time Log & Wage Calculator Template can be used to record the necessary time information and is located on the CTE Resource Center: High-Quality Work-Based Learning web page.
-If the experience is paid, the pay rate should be entered in the indicated column.
-If the experience is unpaid, no information needs to be entered for the pay rate - only the time dedicated to the experience should be entered.
-The type of HQWBL experience should be selected at the top of the template.
+Whether the experience is paid or unpaid, the HQWBL coordinator/teacher/point-of-contact may use the HQWBL Time Log & Wage Calculator Template to record the necessary time information; it is located on the CTE Resource Center: High-Quality Work-Based Learning web page.
+If the experience is paid, the pay rate should be entered as indicated.
+If the experience is unpaid, enter no information for the pay rate; only enter the time dedicated to the experience.
+Select the type of HQWBL experience at the top of the template.

 Insurance

-Prior to implementing any HQWBL experience or partnership, it is recommended that the HQWBL coordinator/teacher/point-of-contact and school division leadership discuss the specific environment of the HQWBL experience, including but not limited to, transportation, location, work site, equipment, tools, number of other non-school division personnel, and address all related insurance issues to ensure that the school liability insurance properly covers the specific HQWBL experience or partnership.
-A sample student incident form is provided in Appendix A.
+Prior to implementing any HQWBL experience or partnership, it is recommended that the HQWBL coordinator/teacher/point-of-contact and school division leadership discuss the specific environment of the HQWBL experience, including (but not limited to) transportation, location, work site, equipment, tools, and number of non-school division personnel, and address all related insurance issues to ensure that the school liability insurance properly covers the specific HQWBL experience or partnership.
+Refer to a sample student incident form in Appendix A.

-Procedure followed by the High-Quality Work-Based Coordinator/Teacher/Point of Contact
+Procedure followed by the High-Quality Work-Based Learning Coordinator/Teacher/Point-of-Contact